sweeks/multiviewer/README.md

 <img src="remote-control/home-screen.jpg" width="300">

 The remote control buttons are iOS shortcuts.
-Each button is a simple shortcut that invokes a shared main shortcut (remote-control/MV-Do-Command.shortcut) with the button's name ("Home", "Up", "Play_pause", etc).
+Each button is a simple shortcut that invokes a shared [main shortcut](remote-control/MV-Do-Command.shortcut) with the button's name ("Home", "Up", "Play_pause", etc).
 The main shortcut sends a simple HTTP request to the daemon with the button name -- all of the multiviewer logic happens in the daemon.
-For each button, the remote-control/ directory has a `.shortcut` file and a `.png` file with its icon.
+For each button, the <remote-control/> directory has a `.shortcut` file and a `.png` file with its icon.
 From the Shortcuts app, `Add to Home Screen`, and choose the icon as its image.

 # Daemon

 The daemon is a few thousand lines of Python, and uses the `asyncio` and `pyatv` libraries.
-The src/multiviewer/ directory has all of the code except for tests.
+The <src/multiviewer/> directory has all of the code except for tests.
 The daemon runs an HTTP server that receives commands from the remote-control shortcuts, updates its virtual multiviewer state and responds to the request, and then in the background sends commands to the J-Tech, Apple TVs, and soundbar.

 # Configuration

-src/multiviewer/config.py has host names, IP addresses, and ports.
+<src/multiviewer/config.py> has host names, IP addresses, and ports.

 Currently, the daemon uses a `.pyatv.conf` that lives outside the repo.
 That file has pairing info for the Apple TVs that is required in order for `pyatv` to connect to them.